aquasecurity/tracee/docs/docs/advanced/data-sources/overview.md

 The following data sources are provided out of the box:

-1. Containers: Provides metadata about containers given a container id.
+1. Container: Provides metadata about containers given a container id.
-1. Process Tree: Provides access to a tree of ever existing processes and threads.
+1. Process: Provides access to a tree of ever existing processes and threads.
-1. DNS Cache: Provides access to related DNS queries of a given address (IP or domain).
+1. DNS: Provides access to related DNS queries of a given address (IP or domain).

 ## How to use data sources